maniadel/hubiquitus4java/GETTING_STARTED.md

 Now, create the class : `myfirstbot.java` where you will instantiate the method: `startDataRetriever()`

-In this method you have to ask the server to create a node where you will publish your retrieved data :
+In this method, you have to ask the server to create a node where you will publish your retrieved data :

 ``` java
   public class MyFirstBot extends Bot {